HuygensING/hyper-collate/README.md

 #### Get a .dot visualization of the collation graph:
+The .dot file outputs the collation as a variant graph.
 `GET /collations/{name}.dot`
 Click on `Try it out`, enter the name of your collation and click on `Execute`.
 This should return response code `200 - OK`